Copper Fire

 What This Means for You

-Every organization, award, initiative, or brand has a first chapter.
-How that chapter is written determines whether there’s a second.
-If you’re launching something new — a program, a campaign, a recognition, a brand — and you need it to land with credibility from the start, the strategy behind the launch matters as much as the idea itself.
+Every organization, award, or initiative has a first chapter, and how it’s written determines whether there’s a second.
+If you’re launching something new and need it to land with credibility from the start, the strategy behind the launch matters as much as the idea itself.
+We’ve launched new things from nothing before, and we know what it takes to make a new thing feel necessary.

 Get Permission Institute